dinesh1115/Restaurant-Management-System/Readme.txt

 TABSERVE - Installation Guide
 This document will guide you through setting up both the backend (tabserve) and frontend (tabserve-ui) of the Tabserve application.

-About TabServe
+About
-TabServe is a comprehensive restaurant management system that includes:
+A comprehensive restaurant management system that includes:
 - Menu management with categories and image support
 - Order management for dine-in and takeaway
 - Table/Tab management system